Jerimyp1996/Jerimyp1996.github.io/_posts/2018-12-14-weekly-reflection.md

 # 3) Reflection on Progress

  So far, this is what my flag looks like.
-It still needs 2 small triangles, 2 big traingles and the diagonal rectangle that has a cut edge.
-I challenge that I am facing relates to the traingles that I still need to add.
-They are a reflection of the traingles that I already
+It still needs 2 small triangles, 2 big traingles and the diagonal rectangle that has a cut edge at the end.
+A challenge that I am facing relates to the traingles that I still need to add.
+They are a reflection of the traingles that I already have but I'm not sure how to make them.
+The rotation function only rotates cuonterclockwise(from my knowledge), so how would I make the other triangles?
+If there was a way to reflect a shape or rotate it clockwise, I would be able to make my remaining shape.